 “Ours was always a shoestring approach,” Tesoro says.
 “We had a well-defined business plan.
 We were highly focused on establishing a foothold for ourselves in one market and on getting into some venues of national stature.”
 No big debts, no sharing equity with big-time investors.
 One of their triumphant moments was when regional Whole Foods acknowledged Ooma Tesoro’s Marinara as having met their rigorous standards for natural foods and began selling the sauce on their shelves.

 And of course, you need a label.
-That’s really important.
+That’s important.
 The Tesoro’s label, designed by Michael’s brother-in-law’s brother-in-law, a graphic artist, is spring green.
-When it’s pasted on the glass jar next to the rich red of their sauce, it really pops.
+When it’s pasted on the glass jar next to the vibrant red of their sauce, it pops.

-“We made the decision to go all in, not just to dabble with it,” he says.
+“We decided to go all in, not just to dabble with it,” he says.
 “We made it our business and our careers.
 That requires tenacity.”